Call us: 01444 237070

 Build quality and durability

 Overall build quality is also impacted by the materials used for leg locks and other smaller components.
-Plastic leg closures may be lighter, but they’re also more prone to failure over time.
-This is where warranty length can come into play, and all of the ones we compare feature a five year or longer warranty for peace of mind.
+Plastic leg closures may be lighter, but they are also more prone to failure over time.
+This is where warranty length can come into play, and all of the models we compare feature a five-year or longer warranty for peace of mind.

 Peak Design backpack with travel tripod